AlexxNB/svelte-chota/docs_src/src/pages/components/icon.md

 ### Rotate

-A `rotate` property is a number of degrees from -360 to 360.
+The `rotate` property is a number of degrees from -360 to 360.

 ```example script:hide
 <script>